Grey Investment Group: Early history

-Aggie's After Cyclone Evan
+Aggie's after Cyclone Evan

 When Cyclone Evan hit Samoa between 11 December and 15 December in 2012, Aggie Greys Hotel was badly damaged and closed for more than 3 years.
 During the closure, all 300 staff members were employed within other parts of the company, such as, the Apia Bottling, the countless acres of Farmland, Scenic Tours, or the Resort.
 The family used insurance money as well as money granted by the Central Bank of Samoa and Developmental Bank of Samoa to re-build the hotel.

 In August 2013, it was reported that upon re-opening, Sheraton Hotels and Resorts would assume the management role for the hotels.
 The hotels however would remain under the ownership of the Grey Investment Group.

 The hotel was ready to open in April 2016, with the Grand Re-Opening occurring on 30 April.
 Distinguished guests including President of French Polynesia Edouard Fritch, Head of State of Samoa Tufuga Efi, Prime Minister of Samoa Tuilaepa Aiono Sailele Malielegaoi, and Former Minister of Finance of Samoa Faumuina Tiatia Liuga attended the re-opening.

 The total cost of renovations are estimated to be roughly $40 million.

 It was reported by Radio New Zealand in May 2017 that Grey Investment Group planned to acquire Manava Beach Resort and Spa, located in French Polynesia; however, the company was passed over, with China's HNA Group eventually acquiring the resort.

+Receivership

+The company entered receivership in August 2023.
+Grant Thornton New Zealand were appointed as receivers.